- Section 80G Deduction - Donations Eligible Under Section 80G

 - units of any mutual fund or from the administrator or the specified company

-- notified deposit scheme of a public sector company that provides long-term finance for construction or purchase or construction of houses for residential purposes in India or any other deposit scheme concerned with housing accommodation or planning, improvement or development of cities, towns, and villages or both.
+- notified deposit scheme of a public sector company that provides long-term finance for construction or purchase or construction of houses for the construction or purchase or construction of houses for residential purposes in India or any other deposit scheme concerned with housing accommodation or planning, improvement, or development of cities, towns, and villages, or both.

 - specified equity shares or debentures or units of mutual fund